quii/learn-go-with-tests/for/readme.md

 `+=` adds a value to another.
 It works other types like integers.

-## Next iteration

-todo: Think of a way to include `continue` in exercise.

 ## Benchmarking

 Writing benchmarks in Go is another first-class feature of the language and it is very similar to writing tests.